 8 Essential Embroidery Supplies (List for Beginners)

-So, for newbies, let’s talk about what supplies you need for machine embroidery so you can start stitching!
+So, for newbies, here are the supplies you need for your embroidery machine before you start stitching.

 Supplies for Machine Embroidery (Must-Haves To Get Started)

-First, these are the things I consider essential to getting started with machine embroidery.
-(The following section then discusses things that aren’t necessary but are convenient to have.)
+These are the items I consider essential to getting started with machine embroidery.
+(The following section then discusses things that aren’t necessary but are convenient.)

-And, if you don’t want to buy everything separately as I’ve listed it below, you can grab the Embroidex Embroidery Machine Starter Kit, which has almost everything you need to get started!
+And, if you don’t want to buy everything separately, you can grab the Embroidex Embroidery Machine Starter Kit, which has almost everything you need to get started!

 Embroidery stabilizer is the material that goes in the hoop on the back of the item you plan to embroider.